opconWizard/opcon-docs/docs/operations/status-change-commands.md

     Only jobs in a Failed, Marked Failed, or Initialization Error status can be marked Under Review.
-- **Fixed**: Places the selected job(s) in a [Fixed]{.skd-job-statuses} status to indicate that action has been     taken after job failure or error and the job is now considered fixed.
+- **Fixed**: Places the selected job(s) in a
+    Fixed status to indicate that action has been     taken after job failure or error and the job is now considered fixed.
 Only jobs that are in a Failed, Marked Failed, Initialization Error, or Under Review status can be marked Fixed.